Coordination icon blue circle

 • Organize the response to adverse events

-From nurses and doctors to the patients they care for – everyone has a role to play in patient safety.
-Make sure your team knows how to report adverse events and encourage participation across your organization.
+Make reporting instructions clear and encourage participation.
 Solicit input from patients and families to help identify what's working and where there are opportunities to improve.

-• Depending on the size of the organization, a designated team of colleagues may work with the patient safety coordinator on a regular basis.
+• Depending on the size of the organization, designate a team to work with the patient safety coordinator on a regular basis.

-• Survey patients and families from time to time to hear what they think about how well your office works together as a team and help you identify areas to improve.
-This could be as simple as having the patient safety coordinator ask a few questions of patients waiting for the start of their appointments, or use this survey developed for use by primary care practices in Massachusetts as part of a recent study called the PROMISES project.
+• Survey patients and families to learn what is working and what is not.
+This could be as simple as asking patients a few questions at the start of their appointments, or use this survey developed for use by primary care practices in Massachusetts as part the PROMISES project.
 Feel free to adapt it to serve your organization's needs.

 • Consider including a patient/family representative in regular meetings of the patient safety team and other committees.
-Talk to people with both positive and negative experiences at your organization.
+Talk to people with both positive and negative experiences.

 This page was adapted from the Betsy Lehman Center's Patient Safety Navigator.
 Visit the Navigator website to learn more about analyzing adverse events, communicating in the aftermath of serious harm, and reporting medical errors to state and federal agencies.